How to Pass ATS Screening in 2026: The Complete Guide

 Step 2: Mirror the Job Title

-Many ATS systems give significant weight to the job title in your professional summary or work history matching the title being hired for.
-If the role is "Senior Data Analyst" and your most recent title was "Business Intelligence Specialist," consider including language in your summary that incorporates both terms to trigger the keyword match while maintaining honesty about your actual title.
+Many ATS systems give significant weight to the job title in your professional summary matching the title being hired for.
+Include the exact target job title naturally in your summary or competencies section to trigger the keyword match.

 Step 3: Build an ATS-Friendly Skills Section